-- To be able to identify and access appropriate references to solve basic management problems. - Independently seek answers clinical questions and incorporate this knowledge acquisitions into appropriate management and care plans - Review the post-anesthetic hospital course of their patients receiving anesthesia for complications or suboptimal and devise alternative management plans that could have improved outcomes - To be able to access "one -line " reference sources pertinent to the anesthetic management of patients.
+- To be able to identify and access appropriate references to solve basic management problems. - Independently seek answers clinical questions and incorporate this knowledge acquisitions into appropriate management and care plans - Review the post-anesthetic hospital course of their patients receiving anesthesia for complications or suboptimal and devise alternative management plans that could have improved outcomes - To be able to access "one -line " references pertinent to the anesthetic management of patients.

-- Identify personal strengths, deficiencies and limits in knowledge and expertise related to the field of basic anesthesia. - Set learning and improvement goals based on patient and colleague feedback - Actively participate and seek educational opportunities. - Systematically analyze anesthesia practice, perioperatively and through postanesthetic assessment of patients and restructure anesthetic practice based on improved patient outcomes. - Incorporate formative evaluation feedback into daily practice. - Incorporate pertinent findings and conclusions of scientific studies to improve cardiac anesthesia outcomes.

-- Use information technology to optimize learning. - Disseminate knowledge acquired for the further education of patients, families, students, residents and other health professionals.
+- Identify personal strengths, deficiencies and limits in knowledge and expertise related to the field of basic anesthesia. - Set learning and improvement goals based on patient and colleague feedback. - Actively participate and seek educational opportunities. - Systematically analyze anesthesia practice, perioperatively and through postanesthetic assessment of patients and restructure anesthetic practice to improve patient outcome. - Incorporate formative evaluation feedback into daily practice. - Incorporate pertinent findings and conclusions of scientific studies to improve anesthestic outcomes. - Use information technology to optimize learning. - Disseminate knowledge acquired for the further education of patients, families, students, residents and other health professionals.